lit/lit.dev/packages/lit-dev-content/site/docs/managing-data/index.md

 ---
-title: Related libraries
+title: Managing Data
 eleventyNavigation:
-  key: Related libraries
+  key: Managing Data
-  order: 11
+  order: 5
-versionLinks:
-  v1: lit-html/introduction/
 ---

 <!-- This file exists only to create a section heading.